RuthraVed/Basic-Payroll-System/README.md

 # Basic-Payroll-System
+A basic console application simulating a payroll system of any generic IT company.

+## Things to Note:
+  * **DAO design pattern** throughout the application
-A basic payroll system developed as an aim for learning and understanding the Core Java, as a part of Zensar ESD Training.
+  * This project was done as a part of the Zensar ESD Program.
+  * Database used was **MySQl**, managed by _HeidiSQL_